 Steam Frame Explained: Valve's Streaming-First Steam Headset

-Steam Frame specs, standalone performance expectations, PC VR streaming, SteamOS compatibility, and how Valve's headset fits the Steam hardware ecosystem.
+Steam Frame specs, mid-2026 shipping-window status, standalone Verified criteria, PC VR streaming, SteamOS compatibility, Proton/FEX/Lepton support, and how Valve's headset fits the Steam hardware ecosystem.

 Steam Frame is not just a Valve Index replacement.
 It is Valve trying to make a headset for the whole Steam library, and that is the important difference.
 Steam Frame can play VR games, but Valve is not positioning it only as a traditional PC VR headset.
 It is a wireless, streaming-first SteamOS headset that can also run games locally, including VR and non-VR titles, depending on compatibility and performance.